yiliny/yiliny/README.md

 Supervisor: Huoxiong Wu, XMU

-- Learned LaTeX, R language, Matlab
+- Learned LaTeX, R, Matlab

-- Completed a paper about CT imaging
+- A paper about CT imaging by non-linear fitting completed with partners

 - Designated as **First Prize** of Fujian Province